The management of diabetes involves a combination of healthy eating, regular exercise and often medication.

 Often with type 2 diabetes, a single oral medication may be effective for managing blood glucose levels initially.
 Over time, however, as the condition progresses, or an individual’s circumstances change, additional medication may be added to existing medication to adequately manage blood glucose levels.

-- Thiazolidinediones (Glitazones) APOTEX
+- Thiazolidinediones (Glitazones)

-- Alpha-glucosidase Inhibitors ARCABOSE
+- Alpha-glucosidase Inhibitors

-- Dipeptidyl peptidase 4 (DPP4) inhibitors JANUVIA
+- Dipeptidyl peptidase 4 (DPP-4) inhibitors

-- Sodium-glucose transporter (SGLT2) inhibitors FORXGIA
+- Sodium-glucose transporter (SGLT-2) inhibitors

 Your doctor will discuss the type of medication best suited to you, when to take your medication and how much to take.
 It is important that you know about potential side effects.
 Speak to your diabetes educator, doctor or pharmacist if you experience any problems.

-- Know the name of all your medications (It’s a good idea to keep a list with you)
+- Know the name of all your medications (it’s a good idea to keep a list with you)